Kat9-123/Elite/README.md

 (if you really wanted to for some reason).

 The Engine itself lacks some pretty important features, mainly true object layering and occlusion.
-I decided to not implement these feautures because
+I decided not to implement these feautures because
-<s>I was too lazy</s> it wasn' t necessary for this project and because it would cause unnecessary lag.
+<s>I was too lazy</s> it wasn't necessary for this project and because it would cause unnecessary lag.
 Actual frustum culling would be nice though...

 Features: